Olivier O. Provosty

 Olivier O. Provosty (August 3, 1852 – August 3, 1924) was a justice of the Louisiana Supreme Court from March 16, 1901, to December 30, 1922, serving as chief justice from January 2, 1922, until the end of his service.

-Born in Pointe Coupee Parish, Louisiana, Provosty was educated at the Poydras Academy, and at Georgetown University.
+Born in Pointe Coupee Parish, Louisiana, the brother of Albin Provosty, Louisiana state senator.
+Provosty was educated at the Poydras Academy, Provosty was educated at the Poydras Academy, and at Georgetown University.

 He was a district attorney from 1873 to 1876, and served in the Louisiana State Senate from 1888 to 1892, and as a member of the Constitutional Convention of 1898.
 He was a referee in bankruptcy from 1898 to 1901.

 Provosty died in his home in New Orleans on his 72nd birthday.
 He was survived by a son and four daughters.
+He was the great-uncle of Nauman Scott, a United States federal judge, and was the great-great-uncle of Jock Scott, a Louisiana representative.